hbctraining/Intro-to-rnaseq-hpc-O2/lessons/experimental_planning_considerations.md

 There are 3 types of cDNA libraries available:

 - Forward (secondstrand) – reads resemble the gene sequence or the secondstrand cDNA sequence
-- Reverse (firststrand) – reads resemble the complementary gene sequence or firststrand cDNA sequence (TruSeq)
+- Reverse (firststrand) – reads resemble the complement of the gene sequence or firststrand cDNA sequence (TruSeq)
 - Unstranded

 > **NOTE:** This workflow is specific to Illumina sequencing, which is currently the most utilized sequencing method.
 But there are other long-read methods worth noting, such as: